-Christmas in Bethlehem’s Manger Square is one of the most iconic settings in the world for celebrating Christmas Eve.
-Bethlehem, the Palestinian town in which Jesus was born, is located in the West Bank, just a few minutes south of Jerusalem, and whilst entering the Church of the Nativity is only possible with a ticket on Christmas, there are still very good reasons to visit Bethlehem.
-You can watch the performances on the large stage in Bethlehem’s center square, Manger Square, take photos in front of the soaring Christmas tree, soak in the unique Christmas atmosphere, is a very strong experience.
-Every Christmas Eve, a number of group tours are available, and joining one of these is recommended to maximize your Bethlehem Christmas Experience.
+Christmas in Bethlehem is one of the most significant settings in the world for celebrating Christmas Eve.
+Bethlehem, the Palestinian town in which Jesus was born, is located in the West Bank, just a few minutes south of Jerusalem.
+Although entering the Church of the Nativity is only possible with a ticket on Christmas, there are still very good reasons to visit Bethlehem.
+You can watch the performances on the large stage in Bethlehem’s center square, Manger Square, take photos in front of the soaring Christmas tree, soak in the unique Christmas atmosphere all around and go on a group tour to maximize your Bethlehem Christmas Experience.

-For those who are mostly interested in the Midnight Mass, this tour begins at 2pm with pickup from Tel Aviv and 3:30pm with pickup from Jerusalem.
-There will be an drive past Jerusalem’s Mount of Olives, Kidron Valley, and Old City Walls, before heading to Bethlehem, with the first stop at the Mount of Evil for a city panorama.
-There will be a festive dinner at Bethlehem’s Manger Square (with viewing of the ceremony big-screen available), and possible entrance to the Church of the Nativity (subject to availability).
-Price is $135 per person from Tel Aviv or $125 per person from Jerusalem.
+Our Christmas Eve in Bethlehem and Jerusalem Tour runs on Christmas Eve, beginning in the early afternoon.
+There will be a drive past Jerusalem’s Mount of Olives, Kidron Valley, and Old City Walls, before heading to Bethlehem, with the first stop at the Mount of Evil for a city panorama.
+There will be a festive dinner at Bethlehem’s Manger Square (with a viewing of the Midnight Mass on big-screen available), and possible entrance to the Church of the Nativity (subject to availability).
+Price is $119 per person from Tel Aviv or Herzliya and $109 per person from Jerusalem.
 Student prices are also available.
 This tourincludes a festive dinner and can sell out early.
 We recommend early booking early.